chentong66/bplus/README.md

 B+ Tree in C

-By now only search and insert functions are implemented.
+By now  search, insert and remove(experimental) functions are implemented.